 Price isn't the only factor to consider when buying home insurance.
 There are many areas where specific levels of cover might be important to you.

-Whether you're moving home or simply want to renew your policy, there's a lot to consider when it comes to protecting your home and possessions.
+Whether you're buying your first home, moving home or simply renewing your policy, there's a lot to consider when it comes to protecting your home and possessions.

 When you choose your buildings insurance you'll need to estimate the rebuild cost of your home, which can be easy to overestimate.